lagerimsi-ds/lxd-gui-apps/README.md

 	- The name of the container to change the settings for.
 	- Standard: ubuntu-1904-gui

 - lxd_bridge
-	- Set this to the name of the network bridge lxd uses for the container.
+	- Set this to the name of the network bridge lxd/lxc uses for the container.
 	`lxc network list` helps to find the right name.
 	- Standard: lxdbr0